 Can I File an Insurance Claim Without Hiring A Car Accident Lawyer?

 You can file a claim without a lawyer, but it can be risky.
 The insurance claims process can be complex – and that’s by design.
 They want you to be confused.
 They are counting on it.
 They want you to be overwhelmed so that you leave out important information or pieces of evidence.
 They don’t want you to submit the strongest claim you can.

 Car accident attorneys have tons of experience navigating the claims process.
 Understanding how the Texas laws work is important to secure your right to compensation.
 Your attorney will know how each insurance company operates and understand what you will need to submit to make a strong argument.
 They’ll be there to guide you, answer questions, and make important decisions.

-What Can I Do If I’m in an Accident With Someone Who Doesn’t Have Insurance?
+What Can I Do If I’m in an Accident in Houston With Someone Who Doesn’t Have Insurance?

 If the other driver doesn’t have insurance, you may have a few different options for recovery (depending on the circumstances).

 Just because Texas is an at-fault state does not mean you can’t turn to your own insurer after an accident.
 You might have to pay a deductible, but you can conceivably attempt to recover that amount of money (and other crash-related damages) in a first-party claim.

 Did you opt to purchase uninsured motorist coverage when you bought your car insurance policy?
 If so, you can submit a claim with your carrier and receive benefits to cover the costs of your accident with the uninsured or underinsured driver.

 File a Lawsuit Against the Driver or Another Party